ericlin05/ruby-robot-app/README.md

-This ruby app was tested under KUbuntu with Ruby version 1.9.3p484 installed.
+This ruby app was tested under Kubuntu with Ruby version 1.9.3p484 installed.

 1. Requirement: